Dead Sea Scrolls: DNA scroll assembly (2006–2020)

-Israel Museum of Jerusalem and Google digitization project (2011–2016)
+Digitization project (2011–2016)

-In partnership with Google, the Museum of Jerusalem is working to photograph the Dead Sea Scrolls and make them available to the public digitally, although not placing the images in the public domain.
-The lead photographer of the project, Ardon Bar-Hama, and his team are utilizing the Alpa 12 MAX camera accompanied with a Leaf Aptus-II back in order to produce ultra-high resolution digital images of the scrolls and fragments.
+In partnership with Google, the Museum of Jerusalem is working to photograph the Dead Sea Scrolls and make them available to the public digitally, albeit not in the public domain.
+The lead photographer of the project, Ardon Bar-Hama, and his team are utilizing the Alpa 12 MAX camera accompanied with a Leaf Aptus-II back to produce ultra-high resolution digital images of the scrolls and fragments.
 With photos taken at 1,200 megapixels, the results are digital images that can be used to distinguish details that are invisible to the naked eye.
 In order to minimize damage to the scrolls and fragments, photographers are using a 1/4000th of a second exposure time and UV-protected flash tubes.
-The digital photography project was estimated in 2011 to cost approximately 3.5 million U.S. dollars.
+The digital photography project was estimated in 2011 to cost 3.5 million U.S. dollars.

+Proposed older dates

+A new study was published in 2025 that uses A.I. and latest radiocarbon dating, as well as the updated handwriting analysis.
+This study proposes older dates for some of the scrolls.
+Researchers have developed a new artificial intelligence model called "Enoch".
+Then some 135 Dead Sea Scroll manuscripts that have not been previously dated were analyzed.
+The lead author is Mladen Popović from the University of Groningen in the Netherlands.

+For example, the fragmentary scroll 4Q114 of the Book of Daniel is now dated to between 230 and 160 B.C.E., as much as 60 years earlier than previously thought.

+One outcome of this study provides new insights on the dating of the Herodian-type manuscripts that are generally believed to be younger than the Hasmonaean-type manuscripts.
+Analysis shows that the date range of the Herodian manuscripts is much wider than previously thought; it is proposed that it extends "from the second century CE all the way back to the second century BCE".
+So these ranges for the two types are now shown to be overlapping with each other to some extent.

 Scholarly examination

 After most of the scrolls and fragments were moved to the Palestine Archaeological Museum in 1953, scholars began to assemble them and log them for translation and study in a room that became known as the "scrollery".

-The text of the Dead Sea Scrolls is written in four different languages: Hebrew, Aramaic, Greek, and Nabataean.
+The text of the Dead Sea Scrolls is written in four languages: Hebrew, Aramaic, Greek, and Nabataean.

 Publication

-Physical publication and controversy
+Physical publication

 Some of the fragments and scrolls were published early.
 Most of the longer, more complete scrolls were published soon after their discovery.
-All the writings in Cave 1 appeared in print between 1950 and 1956; those from eight other caves were released in 1963; and 1965 saw the publication of the Psalms Scroll from Cave 11.
+All the writings in Cave 1 appeared in print between 1950 and 1956; those from eight other caves were released in 1963; and in 1965 the Psalms Scroll from Cave 11 was published.
 Their translations into English soon followed.